cheke/MultiPacker/Doc/NodesOptions.md

 ![TM-mnp](/Images/TM-mnp.jpg)

-- Category where the Material expand their Parameters to be modified, the modification can be done by a timer also, explained better on **Material Node Time Parameters**.
+- Category where the Material expand their Parameters to be modified, the modification can be done by a timer also and do some number of *Tiles* by time.

 - **Material Button**: Dropdown who apply the changes on the material.

 ```
 - Material updated: Default position.
 - Dirty: shows where a change was done but not applied.
 - Apply changes: Apply the changes done and set the Dropdown to the Default position.
 ```

-- **Num Prints**: Number of Prints of the Material to be done (intended to work with time activated (also better explained on **Material Node Time Parameters**)).
+- **Num Prints**: Number of Prints of the Material to be done, when setted larger than one this calculate the interpolation between the default scalars and vector with their Max value the described number of times nad print as *Tiles*.

 ### Parameters Array